-And jumping into a pool 40°F to 32°F will feel painful.
-Not only do you expose yourself to the inability to breathe and swim, but your skin feels the extreme cold as heat.
+And jumping into a pool from 40°F to 32°F will feel painful.
+Not only do you expose yourself to the inability to breathe and swim, but your skin feels extreme cold as heat.
 Your skin will feel like it’s burning.

 Please note that it takes a pool 8 to 12 hours to acclimate to outdoor temperatures.
 If you or your child decides to jump in a pool at 3pm when it’s 80°F, but night temperatures reach 40°F, you could face swimming-related injuries.